THE PESCADOR DE SUEÑOS THEORY

 MIND REACTIONS

-Drinking these mescals contributes with different chemical compounds to our bodies, and produces a direct effect on the brain signals, releasing neurotransmitters, wich are biomolecules that transmit information between our neurons.
+Drinking these mezcals contributes with different chemical compounds to our bodies, and produces a direct effect on the brain signals, releasing neurotransmitters, which are biomolecules that transmit information between our neurons.

 Some neurotransmitters and their effect in our body are: